Electrolysis is carried out at Cheshire Lasers by Helena Fryer.

 Statistics show that most people have facial or body hair, which they feel detracts from their appearance.
 Superfluous hair growth is often the result of normal changes in which both males and females undergo throughout life.
 As humans advance through puberty, pregnancies, menopause, midlife and ageing, fluctuations in hormone levels in both genders may cause increased hair growth in areas that have never before been affected.
 Excessive hair may also be hereditary, due to medication side effects and even stress.
 It can be associated with endocrine dysfunction, which may cause irregular menstrual cycles, ovarian disorders, and diabetes or thyroid irregularities.

-What areas can be treated with Electrolysis?
+What areas can you treat with Electrolysis?

 How long will my treatment session last?